Discover the Art of Tuscany on a Biking or Walking Tour with VBT

 This popular vacation begins in the town of Orvieto, which was an important Etruscan city.
 After the Etruscan splendor, which was at its peak between the 4th and 6th centuries BC a period of decadence and exile followed.
 In fact, in 264 BC the Romans destroyed the city and nothing was left but ruins.
 Today you can see the collection of archaeological finds at Museo Faina, which includes more than 3,000 coins, Etruscan relics, and attic vases—all in a beautiful noble building facing the Duomo.
 You can also admire the Duomo’s fascinating façade from a museum balcony.
 We also highly recommend visiting the Duomo & San Brizio Chapel as well.
 It dates back to the Renaissance and features beautiful frescoes by Luca Signorelli.

-Tuscan Hill Towns by Bike
+Tuscan Hill Towns by Bike (Please note: this tour is no longer offered)

 The hotel we stay at in Siena is a restored monastery in the complex of San Niccolo’ Church, in the quietest part of the city.
 During our stay we’ll attend a presentation on the Italian Renaissance and the history of Siena by a local art historian, who will then join the group for dinner in a local restaurant.
 The whole city of Siena, built around the Piazza del Campo, was created as a work of art that blends into the surrounding landscape.
 Throughout history, the residents preserved their city’s Gothic appearance, which was developed between the 12th and 15th centuries.
 During this period, the work of Duccio, the Lorenzetti brothers and Simone Martini influenced the course of Italian and, more broadly, European art.